Child Policy Experts Answer Your Questions about Preventing Low Birth Weight

 Low birth weight (LBW) infants are those that are born weighing less than 5.5 pounds.
 Research shows that low birth weight infants face higher rates of infant mortality, developmental challenges, and long-term disabilities.
 The prevention of low birth weight infants is a serious public health challenge, and recent data suggest that the rate of LBW infants born in the United States has reached its highest level in almost 30 years.

-In this Expert Perspectives feature, we invite you to ask three leading experts on child and maternal health your questions on the topic of preventing low birth weight.
+In this Expert Perspectives feature, we invited PPN visitors to ask three leading experts on child and maternal health their questions on the topic of preventing low birth weight.

 About the Experts